Tyler Carpenter: Dirt late models

 In 2019, Carpenter would win the 2019 Gateway Dirt Nationals.

 In 2021, Carpenter would race in the 2021 Gateway Dirt Nationals.
 After moving through the preliminary heats, Carpenter would complete a flag-to-flag performance to win the event.
 However, some drivers, most notably fellow drivers Ricky Thornton Jr. and Brandon Sheppard would criticize Carpenter for his driving style, saying that Carpenter had little respect for others on track.
 In response, Carpenter said "It’s either make the move or be moved.
 I don’t want to crash them guys.
 Hell, I like ‘em all.
 We’re here to race… they’ve had their opportunity to win big races.
 This is the only shot I got as of right now.
 I ain’t got the backing they got."

 NASCAR Craftsman Truck Series

-As a result of winning the 2021 Gateway Dirt Nationals, Carpenter is currently scheduled to race a one-off race for Niece Motorsports at Knoxville Raceway as part of the team's "Win and You're In" program.
+As a result of winning the 2021 Gateway Dirt Nationals, Carpenter got an opportunity to participate in a one-off race for Niece Motorsports at Knoxville Raceway as part of the team's "Win and You're In" program.
+Carpenter would go on to finish 36th after a driveshaft issue.
+He would later participate in the 2023 Bristol Motor Speedway Weather Guard Truck Race for Niece as well, finishing 29th after an accident.